There are some problems while I’m using spacemacs.

 That being said, there are some minor issues:

-.
+use-packagedoesn't offer a convenient why to write code dependent on multiple packages, here is an issue that describes it.Spacemacssolves it by create it's own layer loading mechanism. but it's excessive as long as you aren't writing that much code.
+You can just use our old friendwith-eval-after-load.
 Or don't use anything, just make sure your packages are loaded in order.- Need quite some time to figure out how to glue these five packages together.
 I haven't found one single

-on github that uses all five package, let alone one with DVORAK keybindings support (I can't type on QWERTY). - Need to RTFM.
+.emacs.don github that uses all five package, let alone one with DVORAK keybindings support (I can't type on QWERTY). - Need to RTFM.
 Like, a LOT.
 And some of them are confusing, like buffers and windows.

 Once having a basic setup, one can extend it with ease and efficiency.
 By saying basic setup, I meant to write Emacs Lisp comfortably: